 You’re likely to feel stressed and overworked if you’re working from home or for a client.
-So, when you’re freelancing, you should be mindful of your daily schedule, and what you need to work on so you don’t fall behind and become overwhelmed.
+So, when freelancing, you should be mindful of your daily schedule and what you need to work on so you don’t fall behind and become overwhelmed.
 The trick to this is flexibility.

 Know that your business may shift at any time, and adapt accordingly.
 The most productive freelancers have flexible hours, but they also know when to put their foot down when their clients push too hard.

-This may mean you need to accept more projects than you initially expected or accept lower pay for fewer hours, which will lead to tremendous success.
+This may mean you need to accept more projects than initially expected or lower pay for fewer hours, which will lead to tremendous success.

 14 – Have A Clear Process For Each Project

-If you don’t plan, you might miss essential steps and forget to perform some crucial tasks.
-Make a list of all the things you need to do before completing the project.
+If you don’t plan, you might miss essential steps and forget to perform crucial tasks.
+Make a list of everything you need to do before completing the project.

 If you can’t figure out what to do first, you have too much on your plate.
-You need to prioritise the things you need to do and only work on one thing at a time.
+It would help if you prioritised what you needed to do and only worked on one thing at a time.

 15 – Don’t Start a New Project Until You Have an Estimated Finish Date